Cast your memory back to year 10 science class. Do you remember the simple formula for testing a hypothesis?

 In larger businesses, managers tend not to agree with each other on a definitive answer.

 These answers are all OK!

 We have powerful marketing tools that provide metrics to remove the question.

 What does your customer REALLY want?
 Equally important, REALLY don’t want?

 Data from our digital campaigns help answer some other significant questions:

 What excites your customers?

 What attracts your customers to your business?

 When are your customers likely to buy?

-Metrics also provide valuable insight into what what your customers don’t want.
+Metrics also provide valuable insight into what your customers don’t want.
 Eliminating the chance of your precious marketing dollars driving away your regular customers.